 GDPR brings a bundle of changes to the way businesses must handle data if they process any information about an EU citizen, from the introduction of a dedicated Data Protection Officer, to simply managing and collecting data for specific time periods and uses.
-Take a look at our 5 Step Guide to Achieve EU Data Compliance for further information.
+Take a look at our 5 Step Guide to becoming GDPR Complaint for further information.

 Protect your most vulnerable devices

 Beyond stricter control implementation, the best way for a business to avoid non-compliance is simply by investing in network security to prevent breaches from occurring in the first place.
 Printers are often the most vulnerable devices on a corporate network, hence printer hacking has been on the rise.
 Protecting your printers will help you close the most obvious security gap and make infiltration harder for intruders.
 In comparison to other devices on the network, printers are left exposed during three key operational stages: